kutaslab/fitgrid/docs/source/installation.rst

    and install `fitgrid` along with any other conda packages you want to run in one fell swoop.
 The conda installer cannot see into the future.
-If you install packages one by one, the versions you get will be compatible with what you have already installed but maybe not with what you want to install next.
+If you install packages one by one, the versions you get will be compatible with what you have already installed but may not be compatible with what you want to install next.

 -------------